elastic/kibana/src/core/TESTING.md

 });
 ```

-### Strategies for specific Core APIs
+## Strategies for specific Core APIs

-#### HTTP Routes
+### HTTP Routes
-The HTTP API interface is another public contract of Kibana.
-Although not every Kibana endpoint is for external use.
-Evaluating the required level of test coverage for an HTTP resource, make your judgment based on the fact whether an endpoint is considered to be public or private.
+The HTTP API interface is another public contract of Kibana, although not every Kibana endpoint is for external use.
+When evaluating the required level of test coverage for an HTTP resource, make your judgment based on whether an endpoint is considered to be public or private.
 Public API is expected to have a higher level of test coverage.
-Public API tests should cover **observable behavior** of the system.
-Therefore they should be close to the real user interactions as much as possible.
-Ideally, to use HTTP requests to communicate with the Kibana server.
+Public API tests should cover the **observable behavior** of the system, therefore they should be close to the real user interactions as much as possible, ideally by using HTTP requests to communicate with the Kibana server as a real user would do.

-##### Integration tests
+#### Integration tests
 Depending on the number of external dependencies, you can consider implementing several high-level integration tests.
 They would work as a set of [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) for the most important functionality.
-Subjects for tests:
+Main subjects for tests should be:
 - authenticated / unauthenticated access to an endpoint.
 - endpoint validation (params, query, body).
 - main business logic.

-###### Functional Test Runner
+##### Functional Test Runner
-If your plugin leverages elasticsearch server to store data and supports additional configuration, you can utilize Functional Test Runner(FTR) to add integration tests.
+If your plugin relies on the elasticsearch server to store data and supports additional configuration, you can leverage the Functional Test Runner(FTR) to implement integration tests.
-FTR bootstraps the real elasticsearch instance and runs Kibana against it.
+FTR bootstraps an Elasticsearch and a Kibana instance and runs the test suite against it.
 Pros:
 - runs the whole Elastic stack
 - tests cross-plugin integration